How to use Gorgias automation to route tickets by language and storefront

 Frequently asked questions

-The initial setup using Gorgias's native features is relatively straightforward.
+The initial setup using Gorgias's native features is very straightforward.
 It involves creating dedicated teams for each language or storefront and then building individual rules to assign tickets based on language detection or email addresses.
-It's a manual process for each condition.
+It's a precise process for each condition.

 Implementing this automation leads to happier customers through faster, native-language support, more productive agents who spend less time sorting tickets, and quicker resolution times.
 It streamlines your support operations significantly.